taoky/admirror-speedtest/README.md

         --tmp-dir <TMP_DIR>    Tmp file path.
 Default to env::temp_dir() (/tmp in Linux system) -V, --version              Print version information
 ```

+### Git support

+`libbinder.so` will be searched by this order:

+- Same path as admirror-speedtest executable
+- `deps` directory in admirror-speedtest executable's parent directory
+- Current working directory

+And throws error if not found.

 ## Config file format